mbrandonw/mbrandonw.github.io/_drafts/type-safe-html-in-swift.md

 author: Brandon Williams
 ---

 As server-side Swift becomes more popular and widely adopted, it will be important to re-examine some of the past “best-practices” of web frameworks to see how Swift’s type system can improve them.
 One important job of a web server is to produce the HTML that will be served up to the browser.
-We claim that by using types and pure functions, we can enhance this portion of the web request lifecycle.
+We claim that by using types and pure functions, we can enhance this part of the web request lifecycle.

 ## Template Languages